Eligibility criteria

 • Holiday parks that consist entirely of units that are owned may apply if used by owners for holiday purposes only (not as a permanent residence)

-Cultural Venue / Organisation Of The Year
+Cultural Venue / Organisation Award

 Recognises culture and heritage based experiences that engage with both residents and visitors.